Ivan-Despot/icu_exploration/README.md

 ## Data Summary and Visualization:

-I would first summarize the data by finding the mean differences between the groups.
-This will be our test statistic.
-Next, we will use ANOVA to test for significance with multiple comparisons.
+Data will be filtered according to infection status, case type and age.
 Categorical data would be visualized in a bar chart (for example: Age ~ Survival).
 Discrete data would be visualized in a box plot (for example: Infection ~ Survival).

+Our visualizations suggest that there are noticable differences in the survival rate depending on the case type, infection status, and age.

 ## Author